MicrosoftDocs/architecture-center/docs/guide/data/helm-deployments-apache-nifi-content.md

 In secured instances, NiFi uses authentication and authorization.
 NiFi manages this information in file system files.
 Specifically, each cluster node needs to maintain an `authorizations.xml` file and a `users.xml` file.
 All members need to be able to write to these files.
 And each node in the cluster needs to have an identical copy of this information.
 Otherwise, the cluster goes out of sync and breaks down.

 To meet these conditions, you can copy these files from the first member of the cluster to every member that comes into existence.
-Each new member then maintains their own copies.
-Pods generally don't have the authorization that they need to copy content from another pod.
-But a Kubernetes *ServiceAccount* provides a way for pods to get that authorization.
+Each new member then maintains its own copies.
+Pods generally don't have authorization to copy content from another pod.
+But a Kubernetes *ServiceAccount* provides a way to get authorization.

 ### Services